AincradOT/platform/platform/modules/environment-project/README.md

 - This module enables APIs: compute, IAM, logging, monitoring, Secret Manager
 - Additional APIs can be enabled in the consuming application's terraform
 - IAM bindings include only CI service account access - add project-specific permissions in application repos
+- Set `ci_storage_admin = true` when CI needs to create or manage buckets in this project.